cplankey/serverlessops-workshops/02-architecture/01-asynchronous-event-driven/README.md

 This change will:
 * Decrease the average duration of the *RequestRide* function.
-* Reduce the liklihood of downstream services inducing failure.
+* Reduce the likelihood of downstream services inducing failure.
 * Allow for adding more downstream services without altering *RequestRide*